How to Remove Database from Suspect Mode in SQL Server Effectively

 Here is manual way to sort out the problem.
 But keep in mind that you can’t retain the complete data with this method, as it inherits the trait of data loss.

-Step1.
+Step-1.
 Turn off the suspect flag and Set the status of your database to Emergency mode.
+This is the first step to start learning how to remove database from suspect mode in SQL server.

 Syntax: EXEC sp_resetstatus ‘db_name’;